istio/test-infra/README.md

           fsType: ext4
           partition: 1

-to the new version of Jenkinsi (Here 2.32.4 as an example):
+with the new created disk:

     volumes:
       - name: jenkins